 There are various opinions about where the performance gap comes from such as inadequate construction and maintenance or a deviation in use from the original design criteria.
-However, the SBEM calculations can be enhanced by looking to tried and tested commercial modelling systems such as the Passivhaus Planning Package which, when reviewed against monitored performance, was found to range within 5-10% of the calculated result with elements of overachieving.
+However, the SBEM calculations can be enhanced by looking at tried and tested commercial modelling systems such as the Passivhaus Planning Package which, when reviewed against monitored performance, was found to range within 5-10% of the calculated result with elements of overachieving.

-At present, the UKGBC stipulate that the primary priority in achieving net-zero operational energy efficiency is to reduce both the demand for and consumption of energy: that which is used should be calculable and disclosed.
-With regards to construction, a whole life carbon assessment should be undertaken (and disclosed) and all embodied carbon impacts from the products and construction methods used must be measured and offset.
+At present, the UKGBC stipulates that the primary priority in achieving net zero operational energy efficiency is to reduce both the demand for and consumption of energy, while ensuring that all energy used should be calculable and disclosed.
+With regards to net zero carbon construction, a whole-life carbon assessment should be undertaken (and disclosed) and all embodied carbon impacts from the products and construction methods used must be measured and offset.

 In August 2020, The Government Property Agency issued a paper entitled “Net Zero and Sustainability: Design Guide.”
-Although the document is aimed specifically at the Government’s own building estate, it has drawn heavily on the UKGBC framework to identify the steps and processes that a project team should undertake to deliver a net-zero building.
+Although the document is aimed specifically at the Government’s own building estate, it has drawn heavily on the UKGBC framework to identify the steps and processes that a project team should undertake to deliver a net zero building.
 Until similar papers are published for the private construction sector, it is probably a good indicator of what should be expected.

 Clearly, there is a lot of detail that is probably best left to the experts, but the following points cover most of the core elements of the recommendations made: